This post may contain affiliate links. Read my full disclosure policy.

-How to make a Shrub, a flavorful fruit- infused “drinking vinegar” to use in cocktails, mocktails, vinaigrettes and sauces!
+A shrub is a flavorful fruit-infused “drinking vinegar” to use in cocktails, mocktails, vinaigrettes and sauces!
 A beautiful way to preserve summer’s bounty- plus they make a great hostess gift!

 Hey friends!
-Tonia is back with her flavorful Shrub Recipe!
+Want to try your hand at making a shrub?
 This one is infused with fresh juicy summer plums and shiso leaves- a marriage made in heaven!

-Of course, you can always sub other summer fruit and other herbs, simply use this as a jumping-off point for your own creations.
+Of course, you can always use other summer fruit or berries, different kinds of vinegars and herbs, and simply use this as a basic guide for your own creations.
+Here is another one, made with Rhubarb!
+We’re so excited to see what you create.

 What is a shrub?

-- A shrub is basically a drinking vinegar, one that has been infused with fruit (typically) and sweetened, that can be added to cocktails, or mocktails (with mineral water) or dressings and vinaigrettes.
+A shrub is a drinking vinegar, made with fruit or berries, vinegar and sugar.
+Shrubs can be added to cocktails, or mocktails (with mineral water) or dressings and vinaigrettes.
 It’s a great way to preserve summer flavors all the way into winter.

 FYI, These also make beautiful hostess gifts that will keep all the way until Christmas!

-Today we are using juicy summer plums, but almost any fruit will work!
+Today we are using juicy summer plums, but almost any fruit or berries will work!
 Even Rhubarb!

 Mash the whole plums, seeds and all with the sugar in a jar, and leave to rest 24 hours.

-Combine the vinegar and the herbs in a separate jar- in this case, rice wine vinegar and shiso leaves.
+If infusing the vinegar with herbs- combine the vinegar and the herbs in a separate jar- in this case, vinegar and shiso leaves.

-Play around with different kinds of vinegars as well.
+Play around with different kinds of vinegar as well.

-Let these both sit 24 hours on the counter.
+Let the macerated fruit and infused vinegar sit for 24 hours on the counter.

 Mash the flavorful plum juices through the strainer.